goblind/inHidings/_posts/2013-12-24-Un-Cielo-Entre-Tanta-Nube.md

 ---
 layout: post
-title: Un Cielo Entre Tanta Nube.
+title: Un Cielo Entre Tanta Nube
 ---

 "Through me you're the obvious and you flew with it on your back."